jordanparker6/TransformerSeries/README.md

 - Weights & Bias integration for hyperparameter tuning
 - Pulumi Integration for model serving Infra as Code
 - Grid.ai integration for easy training
+- Look at borrowing from Hugginfaces model classes to leverage there tooling